Help us improve your experience.

 Specify the Output Format for Operational Information Requests in a Junos XML Protocol Session

-In a Junos XML protocol session, to request information about a routing, switching, or security platform running Junos OS, a client application encloses a Junos XML request tag element in an <rpc> tag element.
-By setting the optional format attribute in the opening operational request tag, the client application can specify the formatting of the output returned by the Junos XML protocol server.
-Information can be returned as XML-tagged format, JavaScript Object Notation (JSON), or formatted ASCII text.
+In a Junos XML protocol session, to request information about a Junos device, a client application emits an <rpc> element that encloses a Junos XML request tag element.
+To request that the Junos XML protocol server return the output in a specific format, the client application includes the optional format attribute in the opening operational request tag.
+The application can request output in formatted ASCII text, JavaScript Object Notation (JSON), or XML-tagged format.
 The basic syntax is as follows:

 XML Format

-By default, the Junos XML protocol server returns operational information in XML-tagged format.
-If the value of the format attribute is set to "xml", or if the format attribute is omitted, the server returns the response in XML.
-The following example requests information for the ge-0/3/0 interface.
-The format attribute is omitted.
+By default, the Junos XML protocol server returns operational information in XML format.
+If the format attribute is set to xml, or if the format attribute is omitted, the server returns the response in XML.
+The following example requests information for the ge-0/3/0 interface and omits the format attribute.

 ASCII Format